acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 title: "How We Built a Local-First, Privacy-Focused RAG for Our AI Terminal"
 date: 2025-11-16
 draft: false
-author: "Vyacheslav Mayorskiy, Aye Chat dev team"
+author: "Vyacheslav Mayorskiy, dev team"
 summary: "A detailed exploration of the design and implementation of the Retrieval-Augmented Generation (RAG) system in Aye Chat, AI-powered terminal workspace, focusing on privacy, performance, and user experience."
 tags: ["rag", "ai", "indexing", "privacy", "deep-dive"]
 ---